IBM/spss-modeler-flow-finance/README.md

 ## Prerequisites

-To complete the tutorials in this learning path, you will need the following:
+To complete this tutorial, you will need the following:
 * An IBM Cloud account.
-You can obtain a free trial account, which gives you access to IBM Cloud, IBM Watson Studio, and the IBM Watson Machine Learning Service.
+You can obtain a free trial account by going to https://cloud.ibm.com if you don't already have one.
 * IBM Watson Studio Desktop.
 You can download it from the link: https://www.ibm.com/products/watson-studio-desktop.
 You will be able to get a free trial version of IBM Watson Studio Desktop which also includes SPSS modeler flow feature.
-* IBM Cloud Object Storage.
-You should create IBM Cloud Object Storage by signing to IBM Cloud and choose service from the catalog.
+* As an option to Watson Studio Desktop, you can use IBM Cloud and create services like IBM Watson Studio, IBM Watson Machine Learning Service, and IBM Cloud Object Storage to achieve the following in IBM cloud as well.

 ## Estimated time